What is Moyamoya Disease?

 There are two broad types of revascularization surgery:

 - Indirect revascularization.
-In this procedure, surgeons remove a small section of the blood vessel, muscle, or other tissue from another part of the head and attach the tissue directly to the surface of the brain.
-Over time, the blood vessel structure of the attached tissue forms new blood vessels in the brain tissue.
+In this procedure, surgeons remove a small section of a blood vessel, muscle, or other tissue from another part of the head and attach the tissue directly to the brain’s surface.
+Over time, the attached tissue’s blood vessel structure forms new blood vessels in the brain tissue.
 The new blood vessels increase overall blood flow to the brain and are often effective at preventing future strokes.

 How Does Moyamoya Disease Progress?